Make-School-Courses/MOB-1.1-Introduction-to-Swift/Assignments/FinalProject.md

 1. Demonstrate proficiency using Swift's basic building blocks.
 1. Follow a set of requirements to build a product.
 1. Build an app with Xcode that users can interact with.
-1. Run the final version of the app in a real device.

 ## Schedule
 From the day this project is assigned, you will have **3 weeks** to complete this project.
-A sample daily outline is provided to assist you in planning your project.
+A sample weekly outline is provided to assist you in planning your project.

 **Important note:** “Week 1” refers to the first calendar week of the project being assigned, and subsequent weeks will follow this reference:

 - Week 1: Project assigned, read the project spec, ask any clarifying questions you may have, design how you would implement the project and start the basic UI
-- Week 2: Build out main functionality (game mechanics) and hook up UI
+- Week 2: Build out main functionality (game mechanics)
-- Week 3: Testing, fix any remaining bugs, make sure your code has helpful comments, and submit the project!
+- Week 3: Fix any remaining bugs, make sure your code has helpful comments, and submit the project!

 ## Requirements